 “Both entities were looking at collaboration.
 We both had the experience but could not have as much impact on our own.
 So we found each other on the path.
 I always talk about it as a courtship: we dated for a while, we liked each other a lot, we attempted an engagement, and liked each other more, and then we got married and formed the Kagiso Shanduka Trust.
 I think we are going to see great things come from this partnership in the future. “

-This project is about collaboration and harnessing the resources of several partners to achieve a meaningful and lasting impact on the whole education system.
+As you can see, KST is all about collaboration and harnessing resources in order to have the most meaningful and lasting impact on the whole education system.

 Tel: 011 592 6560